sebastianstolzenberg/xmrigCC/README.md

 ### CPU mining performance
 Please note performance is highly dependent on system load.
 The numbers above are obtained on an idle system.
 Tasks heavily using a processor cache, such as video playback, can greatly degrade hashrate.
 Optimal number of threads depends on the size of the L3 cache of a processor, 1 thread requires 2 MB (Cryptonight) or 1MB (Cryptonigh-Lite) of cache.

 ### Maximum performance checklist
 * Idle operating system.
 * Do not exceed optimal thread count.
 * Use modern CPUs with AES-NI instruction set.
 * Try setup optimal cpu affinity.
+* Try decreasing number of threads while increasing multihash-factor.
+  Allocate unused cores and L3 cache with the help of multihash-thread-mask.
 * Enable fast memory (Large/Huge pages).

 ## Donations